Island Peak Climbing

 • City sightseeing monuments entrance fee (NPR 250+ 400+ 1000)

-• National park and climbing permit fee
+• Climbing permit fee

 Additional Information